 Trying to get a job with not speaking much English and trying to make new friends along the way.
 Another big challenge was to learn how to catch buses and trains so that you could get to work.
 Making sure when you had to get on and off them.
 Making sure that you would leave home in time as to not miss them.
 There were no alarm clocks back then and your mind was your only clock as not everyone could afford a watch.
 People just helped each other out.

 It must have been a huge challenge for both my amazing parents, but they both found work not long after arriving in Melbourne.
 They both made great friends and learnt about living in Australia and their cultures.
 They learned to speak English and become a part of their new home.
-They also both became Australian Citizens on 19th June 1979.
+They also both became Australian Citizens on 19th June 1979 at the Dandenong Town Hall.

 Not a lot of migrants had their licences back then and especially not the women so getting your licence was a challenge, but it probably was a lot easier than now in some ways.
 Dad wasn't very happy with Mum when she had surprised him one day after work with a driving lesson.
 Mum had thought to ask for a lady instructor as Dad might not get upset with her and he didn't.
 He was really happy when he had come back home from the lesson.
 They eventually bought their first car, but it was after 4 years of marriage and after Dad had to walk over an hour each way just to get to work and back.
 These days most young people don't even like to walk.
 If only they knew.

 Even though there were many challenges and a few hard times, Mum and Dad would always make sure that we had everything that we needed.
 They would do anything for us and always tried to make us feel extra special.
-They would give us amazing parties for our Communions and Confirmations and went all out for all our Weddings to make them even more memorable.
+They would give us amazing parties for our Communions and Confirmations and did all they could for all our Weddings to make them even more memorable.
 Our Birthdays felt special growing up and there would always be a cake or two.
+There would always be a special bottle of alcohol placed on the table for the photos too.
 Sometimes they would even put an add in the paper to announce the occasion.
 Many years ago the photo albums of the past would be self adhesive and you would stick down your photos or paper clippings, but sadly after many years the plastic would destroy them a little.
 Luckily I saved some just in time.

 When we lived in Gloria Avenue, we had this awesome leather couch that would fold out into a double bed.
 Mum and Dad loved it so much that they had just put it in for repair as you could not find another one the same.
 It came back and it was so nice and all brand new.
 We loved it too and Mum would let us sleep on it sometimes.
 Well, in 1977 I was play fighting with my brother Frank and as he was about to sit down on the couch, I put a sharp pencil where he would be sitting.
 I didn't want to hurt him too much so I put the pencil the other way around with the sharp end facing down towards the couch.
 Well, I pocked a hole in the newly upholstered couch didn't I. Dad was not very happy with me although he knew I didn't do it on purpose.
 It went back in for repair and Mum still has it in Dad's special room with all his things in there.
 Many happy memories happened on that couch and I can still remember as a kid looking out from our lounge room window for Dad to arrive back from work with such excitement on my face.